 Any establishment that meets the minimum entry requirements is eligible for this general sub category.

 Accommodation which may or may not offer breakfast.
 Accommodation may be annexed and is likely to be fully en-suite.
 If breakfast is offered this may be in the form of a tray placed in the room in the fridge, a breakfast pack available for separate purchase or a continental self service option.

 Higher star-rated accommodation tends to have more spacious bedrooms and bathrooms, and in hotels a higher staff to guest ratio, so service should be very attentive.
 At five star, you can really expect to be pampered in luxurious surroundings!

 For self-catering accommodation, the layout and design of the accommodation and the range and quality of the kitchen equipment is assessed, as well as the quality and comfort of the bedrooms and bathrooms and most importantly, the cleanliness.
-There are no separate serivce designators for self catering but gold awards have recently been introduced.
+There are no separate service designators for self catering but Gold Awards have recently been introduced.

 Holiday, Touring & Camping parks

 VisitEngland Awards star ratings reflecting the overall quality of the park from one to five stars – five stars being reserved for parks of exceptional quality.

 The designators for the Holiday Parks grading scheme are: Holiday Park, Touring Park, Camping Park.
 There will also be the opportunity to combine designators; Holiday & Camping Park, Holiday & Touring Park, Touring & Camping Park, Holiday, Touring & Camping Park.